What time does the garbage truck come by my house to collect my trash or recyclables?

 Call Public Services Administration at 336-248-3965.
 A work order will be created to schedule the repair.
 Leave the damaged rollout container at curb, street or roadside until repair is completed.
 Will the City empty a non-City issued garbage rollout container?

 No. The City will only service City-issued rollout containers.
 What do I need to do if I generate more trash than will fit in a City-issued rollout container?

 Additional garbage (green) or recyclable (blue) rollout containers can be requested from Public Services Administration at 336-248-3965.
 There will be an additional charge of $4.00 per month per additional rollout container.
 Who should I call if my rollout container is missed on my collection day?

 If you think your rollout container (including waste, recyclable, and/or yard waste) has been missed, contact Public Services Administration at 336-248-3965 if not collected by 4:30 p.m. on the designated collection day.
+Report the missed pickup by the next business day.
 All collection routes are videotaped for quality control and Recycling & Waste Collection Supervisor can view the recorded video if necessary to verify time of container placement.
 What if my collection day falls on a holiday?

 The Holiday Collection Schedule is available at www.LexingtonNC.gov/holiday or contact Public Services Administration at 336-248-3965.

 If you witness illegal dumping in progress, call Police Non-Emergency at 336-243-3305.
 To report illegal dumping that has already occurred (not in progress), call Police Non-Emergency at 336-243-3305.
 If you witness someone dumping what may be hazardous waste, please call 911.